Children's Hospital is part of the UPMC family.

-At the Heart Institute at Children’s Hospital of Pittsburgh of UPMC, doctors might check your child from head to toe.
+At the Heart Institute at UPMC Children's Hospital of Pittsburgh, doctors might check your child from head to toe.

 The doctor will check the soft spot on the top of your infant's head, known as the anterior fontanelle.
 A normal soft spot is flat, soft, and level with the rest of the scalp.

 The doctor will feel your infant's soft spot throughout the first year of life to check for dehydration problems.

 The doctor will inspect the nostrils as your child breathes.
 Many heart defects present at birth (congenital) can stress the lungs and cause breathing issues.

 Your child's doctor can assess the degree of breathing difficulty by watching for your child's nostrils to flare as he or she breathes.
 When the lungs are working hard, the nostrils may open up wide as a way to take in extra air.